penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/media-library-plus/readme.txt

 == Changelog ==
+= 4.2.3 =
+* Modified how the move and rename functions handle thumbnail images

+= 4.2.1 =
+* Fixed missing closing a tag in on the support page
+* Added Spanish translation
+* Improved code to detect when the plugin is running on IIS/Windows
+* Fixed javascript issue affecting the Edge browser
+* Fxied issue causing sync, move and copy to fail on sites running with IIS

 = 4.2.0 =
 * Added multi select by holding checking a second item while holding down the shift key.
 * Improved the copy and move function to avoid triggering a server timeout error